ansible/django-ansible-base/docs/apps/resource_registry.md

 The sync process consists in:

-0. Fetch the remote manifest from APP
+0. Fetch the remote manifest from RESOURCE_SERVER
 0. Based on the remote manifest, cleanup orphaned managed resources from local service
 0. Iterate over resources organization, team, user
     - Order matters, orgs must be created before team and so on.